intermine/im-tables/test/release-testing/procedure.md

 Manual Testing Procedure
 =========================

-Where this library is to be manually tested the following procedure is as follows:
+Where this library is to be manually tested the testing procedure is as follows:
 * The different sections of the spec should be divided amongst the available testers.
 Each section of the spec should be tested by at